Is ADHD Genetic? Yes and No

-Scientific research suggests that exposure to chemicals — everyday toxins found in foods, carpeting and flooring, cleaning and lawn products, and personal-care products, like toothpastes — may contribute substantially to disorders such as ADHD, autism, and learning disabilities.
+Scientific research4 suggests that exposure to chemicals — everyday toxins found in foods, carpeting and flooring, cleaning and lawn products, and personal-care products, like toothpastes — may contribute at least somewhat to disorders such as ADHD, autism, and learning disabilities.
 Infants and children are especially vulnerable to chemical exposure because their biological systems are still developing.
 During fetal development, exposure to even minuscule amounts of toxins at critical junctures can have a lifelong impact on the child’s brain and physical health.
 Brain development may be impacted by these toxins.
 These findings come from research that is not widely respected by all members of the medical community.

-In 2010, the Learning and Developmental Disabilities Initiative (LDDI) released the first-ever report identifying chemical pollution in people from the learning and developmental disability community, called “Mind, Disrupted: How Chemicals May Affect How We Think and Who We Are.”
-It concluded that you don’t have to live next to a waste site to be exposed to brain-damaging chemicals.
+In 2010, the Learning and Developmental Disabilities Initiative (LDDI) released the first-ever report identifying chemical pollution in people from the learning and developmental disability community, called “Mind, Disrupted: How Chemicals May Affect How We Think and Who We Are.”5 It concluded that you don’t have to live next to a waste site to be exposed to brain-damaging chemicals.
 Examples of household chemicals include:

 - Perfluorinated compounds (PFCs) are used to prevent food and other substances from sticking to carpets, drapes, and cooking pans.
 Teflon and Scotchgard are examples.